Sunbird-Knowlg/sunbird-content-plugins/org.ekstep.image-1.1/editor/help.md

 **Image**

-Browse and add images to your stage.
-EkStep offers a library of images contributed by the community of users.
+Browse and add images contributed by community of users on the platform.

 You can contribute to the library by uploading your images under Creative Commons license.